grahamc/system-configurations/dotfiles/smart_plug/README.md

 ## Run

-- Run `python smart_plug.py [(on|off)]` in this directory.
-If you don't pass an argument, it exits with `0` if the plug is on, `1` if it's off, and `2` if there's an error.
+- Run `python smart_plug.py on/off` in this directory.
+If you don't pass an argument, it exits with `0` if the plug is on, `1` if it's off, and `2` if there was an error.

 ## Development

-- direnv will automatically setup the development environment when you enter this directory and remove when you leave.
+- direnv will automatically set up the development environment when you enter this directory and remove when you leave.

 ## Resources